 Education helps ensure that people have the opportunity to live healthy lives in healthy communities.
 For example, people with more education are more likely to have well-paying jobs and to live in communities with better access to resources, like high-quality schools, transportation, and healthy foods. more

-||Percentage of students graduating with a regular diploma within four years|
+|Measure||Percentage of high school students graduating with a regular diploma within four years|

-||Rhode Island Department of Education (available annually)|
+|Data Source||Rhode Island Department of Education (available annually)|

-||Race/Ethnicity, Economic Status, Disability, City/Town|
+|Strata||Race/Ethnicity, Economic Status, Disability, City/Town|